 Understanding how kids learn best can be a great tool for parents and teachers.
-Howard Gardner, a prominent psychologist from Harvard, defined eight "intelligences" in 1983, claiming that all humans have various strengths which define the way they think, learn, and interact in the world.
-Gardner's belief was the knowledge and application of these intelligences will improve education and address the individual nature of every student.
+Howard Gardner, a prominent psychologist from Harvard, defined eight "intelligences" in 1983, claiming that all humans have various strengths that define the way they think, learn, and interact in the world.
+Gardner's belief was the knowledge and application of these intelligences would improve education and address the individual nature of every student.

 Using the Multiple Intelligences Test Printable